Home / Nova Scotia Occupations in Demand Stream (NSOID)

 Step 3: Apply for Permanent Residence

-If you are nominated by the province of Nova Scotia, then your next step is to submit a complete application for a permanent resident visa within six (6) months (➨Page).
+If you are nominated by the province of Nova Scotia, then your next step is to submit a complete application for a permanent resident visa within twelve (12) months to the end of the month (➨Page).

 You must submit your application using the IRCC Permanent Residence Portal (PR Portal) (➨ immilib.com/PR-Portal).